 In 1935 the mill closed, and the residential lots were sold along with the equipment.
 In 1940 a fire struck one of the mill buildings, in effect destroying what was left of the factory complex.
 In 1979 the United States Shelter Corporation purchased the mill property and deeded 6.8 acres of it to the Greenville County Historic Preservation Commission.
 In turn, the Commission donated this property and a few more acres it had acquired to Greenville County in 1988.
 The county eventually acquired and added added seven more acres and converted the property, now part of Greer, into a park.

-Pelham Mill is listed in the National Register, which says the following:
+Pelham Mill is listed in the National Register:

 (Buena Vista Factory; Hutchings Factory; Lester Factory) The archaeological significance of the site of the twentieth century Pelham Mills factory and its nineteenth century precedents is that this resource embodies physical evidence of the birth and growth of the piedmont textile industry, which has been one of the major shapers of South Carolina’s present economic, social, demographic, and landscape character.
 The ruins of Pelham Mills and its precedents are the remnants of a cotton factory which operated under several different owners from 1820 to 1935 on the Enoree River.
 The ruins describe a complex series of stone and brick foundations which span a floodplain, rock shoals, and terrace overlooking the river.